Uranyl Magnesium Sodium Acetate SDS

 Personal Protective Equipment

-Eye protection: Employee must wear appropriate eye protection that will not allow the introduction of particles into the eyes.
+Eye protection: Employees must wear appropriate eye protection that will not allow the introduction of particles into the eyes.
 Contact lenses should not be worn.

-In the event of an accident, large-scale release or a large-scale clean-up full protective clothing will be necessary.
+In the event of an accident, large-scale release or a large-scale clean-up of full protective clothing will be necessary.

 Respirator: The following respirators and maximum use concentrations are recommendations by the U.S. Department of Health and Human Services, NIOSH pocket guide to chemical hazards; NIOSH criteria documents or by the U.S. Department of Labor, 29 CFR 1910 Subpart Z.

-The specific respirator selected must be based on contamination levels found in the workplace, must not exceed the working limits of the respirator, and be jointly approved by the National Institute for Occupational Safety and Health and the Mine Safety and Health Administration (NIOSH-MSHA).
+The specific respirator selected must be based on contamination levels found in the workplace, must not exceed the working limits of the respirator, and must be approved by the National Institute for Occupational Safety and Health and the Mine Safety and Health Administration (NIOSH-MSHA).

-For Firefighting and Other Immediately Dangerous to Life or Health Conditions
+Firefighting and Other Immediately Dangerous to Life or Health Conditions

-Any self-contained breathing apparatus that has a full-face piece respirator with a high-efficiency particulate filter.
+Use any self-contained breathing apparatus with a full facepiece respirator and a high-efficiency particulate filter.

 6. DISPOSAL INFORMATION

-Contaminated packaging: Do not re-use empty containers.
+Contaminated packaging: Do not reuse empty containers.

 7. TRANSPORTATION INFORMATION